desilverspoon/PRG/README.md

 To change the player URL simply navigate to leetify.com/app/profile/GRAB_YOUR_ID_AND_PASTE_IT_HERE

 CSSTATS will be enabled in future updates, for now, data is pulled from Leetify.
-In order to change the premier rank between colors, you will need to fetch the hosted static image from csstats through inspect element:
+In order to change the premier rank between colors, you will need to fetch the hosted static image from CSSTATS through inspect element:

 ![image](https://github.com/user-attachments/assets/04b87963-f10f-4913-aa08-ee1394332af1)